Category Archives: Health

 Think of it this way, back in the day when mobile phones were the size of a small suitcase, there were few options available when it came to the eradication of parasites like fleas, which are really frustrating for our pets.
 Most of these antiquated products only came in the form of flea collars and different topical solutions.
 Not to say these particular products aren’t very effective in killing these pests.
 But with today’s modern technological advancements, these products and dog accessories have improved drastically over the last few decades.

 For example, those old-school flea collars weren’t always available in either scentless or hypoallergenic forms.
 In many cases this ultimately made these products become an unsuitable option for canines with skin issues, allergies or sensitive sensory glands.

-They also did little for preventing contact or interaction with certain wild critters that we’re unable to keep away that may overwhelm them with these nasty little blood suckers.
+They also did little for preventing contact or interaction with certain wild critters that we’re unable to keep away that may overwhelm them with these nasty little blood suckers, even in their raised dog bed.
 Once again, given more medical advancements, we’ve being presented with much better products in today’s marketplace to assist both consumers and their pets.

 One If By Mouth

 Another excellent advancement with flea treatments nowadays comes in the form of those taken orally, or one by mouth, usually lasting for a month.
 Although it requires a red-letter date being placed on one’s calendar, or given today’s technology, a reminder put onto our smartphone.
 But these products are not only a tasty treat, they’re also extremely effective for long-term and short-term relief from annoying fleas.

 That’s right you heard (actually read) that statement correctly.
 Short-term relief can exist even with products that are taken internally.
 There are oral flea medications eliminating these pests remarkably fast.
 For instance, there’s at least one oral medication (VetIq Healthy Treats Flea Guard) with the ability to start killing fleas shortly after ingestion.